Articles and videos on creating and managing cross-functional Scrum teams: scrum master, product owner and development team.

 Based on a true story of the lessons learned coaching two Scrum teams on one product.
 Why is it that the same coaching techniques, in the same environment, can lead to drastically different outcomes?
 Learn how to identify the culture cycle and break bad habits to unlock the power of Agile team self-management.

-Even if Agile approaches favor collocated teams, distributed Scrum teams are more common that what we might think.
+Even if Agile approaches favor collocated teams, distributed Scrum teams with remote work are more common that what you might think.
 Many Agile software development teams are based on a virtual organization.
-This article presents some free online tools that can be used to facilitate retrospectives for distributed Scrum teams.

 This video is an introduction to four valuable mapping techniques and models that build clarity, alignment, and confidence in teams using a combination of collaboration, visibility and measurement.

 Agile, Scrum, Lean and Kanban conferences have been organized all over the world in recent years.
 With the popularity of the Agile approaches, they have attracted important audiences and therefore started to capture their sessions on video.
 This article presents a list of the best Agile and Scrum video channels available on YouTube from these conferences.

 Agile approaches like Scrum recommend a “just enough” attitude in software development and this is also the case when you discuss tools.
 Ideally, you would work with a small team that is collocated, but this is not always possible and you might be running your project virtually with a distributed Scrum team scattered around the world.